ScriptBasic/WinPBX/docs/CVAR Class.md

 # <a name="GetLongElem"></a>GetLongElem

-Extracts a single LONG element from a safe array of booleans.
+Extracts a single LONG element from a safe array of longs.

 ```
 FUNCTION GetLongElem (BYVAL iElem AS ULONG) AS LONG